 On Saturday Shrove straw doll has been carried to the outskirts of the village or town and burnt on the large bonfire.
 This ceremony was accompanied by singing of carols and dancing.
 Jokes were mixed with seriousness since for the next fun week like this one would have to wait for the whole year.

 Lastly, on Saturday night it was turn for every sister-in-law to invite guests for dinner.

-Sunday always preceded the Great Fast and hence it was customary to ask for forgiveness from each other with words “Please forgive me if I am to blame before thee” followed by traditional response “God forgives”.
-All sins, insults and wrongdoings were supposed to be forgotten and forgiven.
-It was a day to visit cemetery and leave freshly baked pancake on the graves of ancestors.
+Sunday always preceded the Great Fast and hence it was customary to ask for forgiveness from each other with words “Please forgive me if I am to blame before thee” followed by the traditional response “God forgives”.
+All sins, insults, and wrongdoings were supposed to be forgotten and forgiven.
+It was a day to visit a cemetery and leave freshly baked pancake on the graves of ancestors.
 Famous Russian poet and our contemporary Andrei Dementyev wrote about this day:

 Forgive all those who can not be forgiven,

 The Lord taught not be harsh with loved ones,

 Variety of signs and omens were related to Shrovetide.
 The first pancake has always been eaten with a dedication to the souls of ancestors.
 Another ritual pancake must have been eaten in the honor of spring and fertility of the earth.
 The symbolism of the pancake is closely related to round sacrificial bread of ancient pagans for whom round shape was a symbol of the sun.
 Another famous custom was a divination of the future spouse name.
 A young girl was supposed to treat a male stranger with one of the first pancakes of the holiday and find out his name – that was supposed to be the name of her future husband.